 Graduate Theological Union

 In the 1960s, PLTS, along with other Protestants, Roman Catholics, and Jews, saw the day coming when pluralism, secularism, and globalization would become everyday realities of church life.
-In response, PLTS joined with three other seminaries to found the Graduate Theological Union, a consortium of nine seminaries and eleven centers of distinction committed to ecumenical and inter-religious study in partnership with the University of California, Berkeley.
+In response, PLTS joined with three other seminaries to found the Graduate Theological Union, a consortium of eight seminaries and eleven centers of distinction committed to ecumenical and inter-religious study in partnership with the University of California, Berkeley.

-The Consortium that Works
+The Consortium That Works

 Today the GTU has over 1,100 students, and 100 faculty members.
 The consortium includes Baptists, Buddhists, Roman Catholics, Disciples of Christ, Episcopalians, Jews, Methodists, Muslims, Presbyterians, United Church of Christ members, Unitarians, those of no particular faith confession, and of course, Lutherans.
 Rather than loosely-connected and requiring cross-registration, the GTU has one online catalog of 750 courses annually.
 Students register for classes in an open-registration process across all of the GTU member schools and centers, and can also register for some courses at the University of California Berkeley.